rellfy/PPSDemo/README.md

 ![Banner](https://cdn.discordapp.com/attachments/607007438180450305/662455141320097802/unknown.png)

 ## About
+**Unity version: 2019.30f3**.
+Downgrading should not be a problem for recent versions.

 This is a simple shooter game.
 All characters are rolling balls with a gyroscopic turret.
 Enemies and health potions spawn randomly within the player's radius.